Chapter Twenty-Seven: Criminal Hero

 "What do you mean?"
 Raphtalia asked.

 "Well.
-I'm a runaway fugitive of Melromarc... the main Church wants to kill us both, and Siltvelt wants to kill you and bring me in as some sort of God figure... we still need to figure out where we're going to go after Filo reaches level 40... and besides that, we have the Wave of Catastrophe to deal with here in two weeks," Naofumi said realistically.
-"Then we have the one after that, and the one after that… and who knows how many more we'll have to deal with in the future…" The future seemed so complicated.
+I'm a runaway fugitive of Melromarc... the Church here wants to kill us both, and Siltvelt wants to kill you and bring me in as some sort of God figure... we still need to figure out where we're going to go after Filo reaches level 40... and besides that, we have the Wave of Catastrophe to deal with here in two weeks," Naofumi said, pondering on their realistic point of view.

 Naofumi stayed silent for a moment.
 "Eventually, they're going to end.
 And if we survive everything else long enough for that to happen…"